jamtur01/finicky-chrome-integration/README.md

 ## Features

-- Open links in Finicky directly from Chrome
+- Open links in Finicky directly from Chrome using a modifier key
+- New: Context menu option to open links in Finicky
 - Customizable modifier key (Shift, Alt, or Command/Windows key)
 - Works across all web pages
 - Seamless integration with Finicky's rule system